bryancole/raypier_optics/README.rst

 #.
 It's pretty fast.
 The tracing algorithms are written in Cython (i.e. C) and use efficient data-structures for handling many thousands of rays.
 #.
 Correctly handles polarisation
 #.
 Support for dispersion including a comprehensive library of glass-types (taken from refractive-index.info)
+   and diffraction-gratings
 #.
+Point Spread Function (PSF) and E-Field evaluation by summation of of Gaussian modes.
+#.
+Paraxial Gaussian mode evaluation covers generally astigmatic modes.
+#.
+Tracing support for conics section and general aspherics (conic + polnomial)
+#.
 An interactive user-interface with 3D model/ray rendering through VTK.
 Tracing is performed "live".
 #.
 A modest selection of optic-types including singlet and achromatic doublet lenses (with AR coating), plane-mirrors,
    ellipsoidal mirrors, prisms
 #.
-Experimental support for dispersion-analysis (i.e. ultra-fast optics)
-#.
-(Currently broken) support for STEP export of model and rays, via PythonOCC library.
+STEP model/trace export for integration with external CAD systems

 There are still a few "big" features missing:

 #.
-A point-spread function.
-I'll implement this eventually...
-#.
-STEP Import for full opto-mechanical integration
-#.
-Better design for STEP export
-#.
-Any for of useful documentation :(
+Any form of useful documentation :(

 Requirements